-The Armco-Ferro House is the only remaining house from the fair that met the Fair Committee's design criteria; a house that could be mass-produced and was affordable for the average American family.
+The Armco-Ferro House overlooks Lake Michigan in the town of Beverly Shores and is the only remaining house from the world's fair that met the Fair Committee's design criteria; a house that could be mass-produced and was affordable for the average American family.
 This seemingly frameless house boasts a revolutionary construction system: corrugated steel panels that are bolted together.
 This system resembles a typical cardboard box; it could be placed on its bottom, side, or top without damaging the structure.
 The corrugated panels are clad with porcelain-enameled steel panels produced by the Ferro Enamel Corporation.
 This construction system later provided the inspiration for the post World War II prefabricated housing developed by the Lustron Corporation.
-Several Lustron houses can still be seen in Beverly Shores.
+Several Lustron houses can still be seen in the town of Beverly Shores.